toomuchmath/kaggle_house_prices/README.md

     * `GarageCars` and `GarageAreas`

     It might worth considering removing one of the two in these pairs to remove multicollinearity.
-    However, it shouldn't be too much of a concern as multicollinearity only affect the coefficients but not the predictions or precision of the predictions.
+    However, it shouldn't be too much of a concern as multicollinearity only affects the coefficients but not the predictions or precision of the predictions.

     ![cm](./figures/Correlation_heatmap.png)

-4. Focusing on the top 10 highly correlated (to SalePrice) metrics, we have `OverallQual`, `GrLivArea` and `GarageCars` clinching the top three spots.
-Since `GarageCars` and `GarageArea` are correlated (logically the garage area does determine the number of cars you can fit in the garage), I would consider removing one of them.
+4. Focusing on the top 10 highly correlated (to `SalePrice`) metrics, we have `OverallQual`, `GrLivArea` and `GarageCars` clinching the top three spots.
+Since `GarageCars` and `GarageArea` are correlated (logically the garage area determines the number of cars you can fit in the garage), I would consider removing one of them.
 I also further explored the top two metrics: `OverallQual` and `GrLivArea`.